CMU-07-120/intro-to-software-construction/README.md

     * [Source code][mlton-src]

     You can find more release packages [here][mlton-releases].
-For downloads on MacOS, [you may need to override security setings][mac-app-security].
+For downloads on MacOS, [you may need to override security settings][mac-app-security].

   * Compile the MLTon source code you downloaded, using the amd64 statically-linked version of mlton from mlton.org in your `$PATH`: